Dreaming of a swan: beauty born through ordeal

 Ask yourself: “If I allowed myself to see the swan in me — what would I see?
 What keeps me from accepting my own beauty and worth without conditions?”

 Astrological note: A swimming swan evokes Venus or Neptune in the 1st or 5th house, or Jupiter transiting through the 1st house.
-Pisces and Libra with a beautiful natal Venus carry the theme of accepted beauty.
+Pisces and Libras with a beautiful natal Venus carry the theme of accepted beauty.
 If Jupiter is now transiting your 1st house — your beauty and worth are becoming visible.

 Two.
 They swim together.
 Their necks curve toward each other — forming a heart.
 In that symmetry something both solemn and tender.